-It is Barton's goal to assist you in developing your optimum level of performance and gain entry-level competency.
+It is Barton's goal to assist you in developing your optimum level of performance and gain job entry-level competencies.
 As a graduate of the MLT Program, you will be prepared to work within the health care team and provide quality health care.
 You will be eligible to take a national certification exam upon successful completion of the Barton AAS-MLT.
 Your degree from Barton is not dependent upon successfully completing a national certification examination.